jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 ```

 ### Comments
 It took 7 hops with Global Accelerator, 28 with the Tokyo ALB and 30+ for Dublin and Oregon ALBs.
+These tests were done from my location, yours WILL be different, compare and discuss the results with the instructor.

 <a name="curl"/>